 - Don't use illegal drugs or drink alcohol excessively.
 Using cocaine or other illegal drugs can strain your heart.
 Before you drink alcohol, ask your doctor for advice.

 - Eat a heart-healthy diet.
-Eating whole grains and a variety of fruits and vegetables, and limiting salt, added sugar, and cholesterol and saturated and trans fats is good for your heart.
+Eating whole grains and a variety of fruits and vegetables, and limiting salt, added sugar, and cholesterol, saturated fats and trans fats is good for your heart.
 Ask your doctor for a referral to a dietitian if you need help planning your diet.

 - Don't smoke.